skalenetwork/skale-network/CONTRIBUTING.md

 # Contributing to SKALE Network

-Welcome\!
+Welcome!
 We appreciate your interest in contributing to the **SKALE Network** and helping to drive its growth.
 Your contributions, whether reporting bugs, suggesting features, or submitting code, are vital to the health of the ecosystem.

 Please note that all contributors are expected to adhere to our [Code of Conduct](https://github.com/skalenetwork/skale-network?tab=coc-ov-file#skale-code-of-conduct).